Zion Road project in Fayetteville, a pain to many, nearing finish line, city says

-FAYETTEVILLE -- Work on Zion Road is officially more than a year behind schedule, but the toughest parts are finished, according to the city official overseeing the project.
+FAYETTEVILLE -- Work on Zion Road in Fayetteville is officially more than a year behind schedule, but the toughest parts are finished, according to the city official overseeing the project.

 Once finished, Zion will have three car lanes with a trail on the north side and a sidewalk on the south side from Vantage Drive to Crossover Road.
 There will be one car lane in each direction east and west and a turning lane.
 A roundabout at the intersection with Old Missouri Road is done.